ChameleonCloud/docs/source/technical/fpga.rst

 Introduction
 ____________

 Chameleon provides access to five FPGA nodes.
-Four nodes are located at `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_.
+Four nodes are located at `CHI\@TACC <https://chi.tacc.chameleoncloud.org>`_.
 Each of these nodes is fitted with a `Nallatech 385A board <http://www.nallatech.com/store/pcie-accelerator-cards/nallatech-385a-arria10-1150-fpga/>`_ with an Altera Arria 10 1150 GX FPGA (up to 1.5 TFlops), 8 GB DDR3 on-card memory, and dual QSFP 10/40 GbE support.
-One node is located at `CHI@UC <https://chi.uc.chameleoncloud.org>`_.
+One node is located at `CHI\@UC <https://chi.uc.chameleoncloud.org>`_.
 The node is fitted with a `Terasic DE5a-Net board <https://www.intel.com/content/www/us/en/programmable/solutions/partners/partner-profile/terasic-inc-/board/arria-10-device-family---de5a-net--fpga-development-kit.html>`_ with an `Altera Arria 10 GX 1150 FPGA <https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=231&No=970>`_ (up to 1.5 TFlops), 4 GB DDR3 on-card memory, and four QSFP 10/40 GbE support.
 All FPGA nodes are configured to run OpenCL code, but they can be reconfigured (by a request to our `help desk <https://www.chameleoncloud.org/user/help/>`_) to run compiled designs prepared with Altera Quartus.

 Due to export control limitations, access to the development toolchain requires verification of your user profile.
 This guide explains how to gain access to the development toolchain and execute code on the FPGA nodes.
 Briefly, the steps for building an FPGA application are: